 Barbosa started here as an intern herself, while she was still in vet school.
-She works here on an as-needed basis.
-When she’s not nursing sick sea lions back to health, Barbosa cares for dogs and cats at her small animal practice in Santa Rosa.
 She says there are a lot of similarities between the two kinds of work.

 “I go and use the skills I’ve learned here on mean, yappy Chihuahuas back in my small animal practice, because I’m like, ‘Yeah, that’s a great way.’
 We restrain them with towels, too!”
 Barbosa laughs.
 “I love it, I feel like I have the best of both worlds.”

-The Marine Mammal Center’s senior scientist, Dr. Frances Gulland, says the center’s work is “a great way of combining … science with a concern for animal welfare, so we’re mixing those two different passions and interests.”
+Dr. Frances Gulland, who was the Marine Mammal Center’s senior scientist, says the center’s work is “a great way of combining science with a concern for animal welfare, so we’re mixing those two different passions and interests.”